 Check the Zoning...
 Again

-The Zoning By-law is the determining factor for where a business can operate in the City of London.
+The Zoning By-law is an important factor in determining where a business can operate in the City of London.
 Before you purchase land or a building, or sign a lease, make sure you check (again, if necessary) to ensure that the business you wish to operate is permitted to operate at the address in question.

 The easiest way to do this is to speak directly with a Zoning and Business Coordinator at the City of London Business Hub; either in person or by phone.

-The reason it is important to check the zoning before committing to a property is to ensure that the City's definition of your business did not change during the time you were doing research and/or creating your business plan.
+The reason it is important to check the zoning before committing to a property is to ensure your business model continues to comply with the zoning regulations.
 Small changes in certain aspects of your business - for example the square footage of your retail space, the extension of a food preparation area, or if you've decided to store and assemble your products on, or off, site - can impact zoning regulations and therefore potentially restrict your operation from certain locations.

 Remember: Real estate agents or landlords may tell you that a property permits your business, but the only way to be sure is by confirming the zoning with the City of London.